wanglichenxj/wanglichenxj.github.io/README.md

 # Welcome

-Welcome to this repo.
-This repo is previously used for my homepage.
-Now my new homepage address is below and feel free to visit:
+Welcome to Lichen's repository.
+This repository was previously used for rendering my homepage.
+However, I have since migrated my homepage to Google Sites, and the new address is provided below:

 https://sites.google.com/site/lichenwang123/

-This repo is now used to store required files of my homepage.
+Now, this repository is used solely for storing required files.
+Please feel free to visit my new page and reach out to me if you have any questions.